openlab-at-city-tech/openlab/wp-content/plugins/more-privacy-options/readme.txt

 3. Site visible only to administrators - "Site Admins Only".

-Mulitsite Network Admin can set an override on site privacy at "Network Visibility Selector" on Network Settings page
+[Multisite](http://codex.wordpress.org/Create_A_Network) Network Admin can set an override on site privacy at "Network Visibility Selector" on Network Settings page

 Multisite Network Admin can set privacy options at Network-Sites-Edit under "Settings Tab" as well.